shadowezz/Productiv/docs/DeveloperGuide.md

      * 2a1.
 Productiv displays an error message

      * 2a2.
-User enters the command again
+User enters the command again.

      * 2a3.
 Steps 2a1-2a2 are repeated until the command entered is correct.